A Proximal DC Algorithm for Sample Average Approximation of Chance Constrained Programming: Convergence and Iteration Complexity Analysis

 \subsection{Iteration Complexity for Computing an Approximate KKT Point}

 In this subsection, we analyze the iteration complexity of Algorithm \ref{alg-1} for computing an approximate KKT point of Problem \eqref{CCP:sample-DC}.
 Motivated by the analysis framework in \cite{yurtsever2022cccp} for DC constrained DC programs with all functions being differentiable, we connect Algorithm \ref{alg-1} to a variant of the Frank-Wolfe (FW) method.
+To simplify notation, let and